kubedl-io/website/content/docs/recipes/dashboard/index.md

 This will forward any connections to localhost:9090 (the remote machine you ssh to) to the kubedl-dashboard deployment in Kuberenetes at port 9090

-In summary, the connection is flow like below:
+In summary, the connection flow is like below:

-Browser -> Local Machine (e.g. your laptop), port 9090 -> Remote Machine, port 9090 -> kubectl forward -> The running pod, port 9090
+Browser -> Local Machine (e.g. your laptop), port 9090 -> Remote Machine, port 9090 -> kubectl forward -> The running dashboard pod, port 9090

 ## Development Guide